mechmotum/mechmotum.github.io/content/jupyter-summer-2021.rst

 and their JavaScript extensions.
 Additionally, we added a new Adapt plugin to supplement our already existing Query plugin on libretexts.org.

-Finally, after many bitcoining mining attempts on libretexts.org through our binder.libretexts.org, we have implemented successful automated measures in order to deal with these cryptominers and prevent them from mining on the cluster.
-Since then, there have been no major instances of bitcoin miners running on the cluster, and we have further ideas if more anti-mining measures need to be added in the future.
+Finally, after many bitcoining mining attempts on libretexts.org, we have successfully implemented measures to mitigate these abuses.

 In the Works
 ------------